 - Taulabs (fork of OpenPilot)

 There are also flight controllers that don’t use computer software.
-They might have a built-in LCD that allows you to change FC settings.
-It might not even allow you to change settings at all.
+They might have a built-in LCD that allows you to change FC settings on the go.
+Or It might not even allow you to change settings at all.

-In 2015, most users in the mini quad community were using Cleanflight, there are approx. 140K users installed their software to date (according Google Chrome App Store).
-However more and more people are switching over to Betaflight and Raceflight for better performance.
+In 2015, most users in the mini quad community were using Cleanflight, there are approximately 186K users to date (according Google Chrome App Store).
+However more and more people are switching over to Betaflight (85K) and Raceflight (12K) for better performance and features.

 For GPS autonomous flying, you should probably look at either Ardupilot or Naza depends on the kind of boards you use.